PrefectHQ/prefect/docs/tutorials/task-retries.md

 <img src='/retry_success.png'>

 When designing data workflows, it is to be expected that certain components might occasionally fail or need manual intervention.
-In these situations, to avoid re-running entire Flows from scratch and still ensure the necessary data arrives at the paused / retrying Task, Prefect will automatically detect that caching is required and will store the necessary inputs to be used in subsequent Flow runs.
+In these situations, to avoid re-running entire flows from scratch and still ensure the necessary data arrives at the paused / retrying task, Prefect will automatically detect that caching is required and will store the necessary inputs to be used in subsequent executions of the flow.

-There are many reasons a given Flow run might result in a Task failure; for example, if a Task pings an external service that is temporarily down, or queries a database that is currently locked, that Task cannot proceed.
+There are many reasons a given flow run might result in a task failure; for example, if a task pings an external service that is temporarily down, or queries a database that is currently locked, that task cannot proceed.

-Of course, you could encapsulate your own error-handling logic in the task itself with `try / except` clauses, etc. However, allowing Prefect to register the Task failure provides many benefits:
+Of course, you could encapsulate your own error-handling logic in the task itself with `try / except` clauses, etc. However, allowing Prefect to register the task failure provides many benefits:
 - provides you with out-of-the-box logging for the failure
 - you write the code that you _want_ run and let Prefect handle the rest; there's no need to write excessively [defensive code](https://en.wikipedia.org/wiki/Defensive_programming).
 This keeps your code clean and readable with clear intent.
 - allows you to easily handle complicated state-based logic; for example, if a task fails and you want to execute a plan B, you can create another task with the appropriate triggers that will only run upon failure of its dependency.
-After a successful run, you can inspect the Flow to see that the first attempt failed, and plan B succeeded.
+After a successful run, you can inspect the flow to see that the first attempt failed, and plan B succeeded.
 If all that logic was contained within a single task, this would not be as easy to inspect.

 Let's dig into this further with an example.